What you should know

 - Look at the back of the alarm for the date of manufacture.

-- If it was made less than 10 years ago, put the alarm back on the ceiling or wall.
+- If it was made less than ten years ago, put the alarm back on the ceiling or wall.

-- If it was made 10 or more years ago or you cannot find the manufacture date, replace the alarm with a new one.
+- If it was made ten or more years ago or you cannot find the manufacture date, replace the alarm with a new one.

-- Smoke alarms may be powered by battery (9 volt), hard-wired to your home electrical system, or hard-wired to your home with a battery backup.
-Regardless of how a smoke alarm is powered, it should be replaced after 10 years.
+Smoke alarms may be powered by battery (9 volt), hard-wired to your home’s electrical system or hard-wired to your home with a battery backup.
+Regardless of how a smoke alarm is powered, it should be replaced after ten years.

 - Regular vacuuming with a soft bristle attachment can help keep a smoke alarm working properly.
 Follow manufacturer's instructions for cleaning.